-The student tuition and fees for the master’s program are posted by the Office of the Registrar and are subject to change each year.
+The student tuition and fees for the master’s program are $44,625.00 for the 2017-18 academic year.
+The detailed costs are posted by the Office of the Registrar and are subject to change each year.
 The fees do not include the cost of books, housing, personal expenses and certain capstone research expenses.

-The master’s degree program is self-supporting and does not receive any California state funds.
-As a result, students in the program are eligible only for federal financial aid through the Student Financial Aid office.
-Students are not eligible for Graduate Division scholarships.
-Applicants to the program are encouraged to seek additional financial support opportunities by checking scholarship search databases, community organizations or other sources of private funding.
+Applicants to the program are encouraged to research and seek scholarships independently by checking scholarship search databases, community organizations or other sources of private funding.
 Some international students have been successful securing funding from their countries’ governments.

 The master’s program does not offer teaching assistantships.
 Due to the heavy course load, any part-time work should not exceed 10 hours per week during each academic quarter.

 IGHS provides financial assistance for some of the costs associated with the capstone project, including air and ground transportation to get to and from the main project site (if it is 100 miles or more outside of San Francisco) and visa costs.
 In some cases, students also may receive funding for approved project expenses (e.g., translation/transcription service).
 Students are responsible for paying for living expenses (food, lodging, local transportation, incidentals) and research subject incentives during the capstone research period.